 2. When the offer is accepted, and an approximate completion deadline agreed, ask for a copy of the title deeds, SUMA (council tax) and utility bills to be sent to your solicitor, so they can verify the legality of the property.
 If you don´t already have a solicitor or lawyer, then we can offer suggestions, but we recommend that you use a fully-qualified and registered lawyer.
 You can check if your lawyer is registered on the following website: ( ) by typing their name (nombre) and surname (apellido) into the form, and then pressing “buscar”.

-3. Whilst your solicitor is checking the title deeds, it´s best to lodge the deposit (we ask for 5%, subject to a minimum of 3,500 euros) with your solicitor or the agent, who will release the deposit to the vendor when the checks have been made.
+3. Whilst your solicitor is checking the title deeds, it´s best to lodge the deposit (we normally ask for 5%, subject to a minimum of 3,500 euros, but this can vary) with your solicitor or the agent, who will release the deposit when the checks have been made.
 Some vendors will not take the property off the market until they are in receipt of the deposit themselves.
 Therefore, it´s ESSENTIAL that your solicitor makes these checks in a timely fashion, otherwise another buyer could reserve the property.
 It should take no more than 2-3 working days to do these checks in most cases.